danclaudino/PsiEmbed/README.md

 f = h1e + vhf + v_emb
 ```

-For ROHF, lines 62-64 should look like this:
+For ROHF, lines 62-64 in `/path/to/pyscf/rohf.py` should look like this:

 ```
 v_emb = mf.get_vemb()